GNOME/gtk/docs/reference/gtk/building.md

 accessible through your operating system package repositories.

 Then build and install the GTK libraries in the order:
-GLib, Cairo, Pango, ATK, then GTK.
+GLib, Cairo, Pango, then GTK.
 For each library, follow the instructions they provide, and make sure to share common settings between them and the GTK build; if you are using a separate prefix for GTK, for instance, you will need to use the same prefix for